-"In the Yad Giora Junior High school in Herzliya, we began teaching "Entrepreneurship and Economic Thinking "in the current year.
+"In the Yad Giora Junior High school in Herzliya, we began teaching 'Entrepreneurship and Economic Thinking' this year.

-The subject is part of additional elective subjects that are taught at our school and this year the seventh graders studied it within the framework of 2 hours a week.
+The subject is part of additional elective subjects that are taught at our school and, this year, the seventh graders studied it for two hours a week.

-I would like to mention Mrs. Galit Zamler's help in promoting the subject in the school.
+I want to mark Mrs. Galit Zamler's help in promoting the subject in the school.

-We asked for Galit's help and she did so in a courteous and professional manner.
-We also learned a number of methods on the subject and the collaboration with her continued throughout the year.
+We asked for Galit's help, and she did so courteously and professionally.
+We also learned some teaching methods on the subject and collaborated with her throughout the year.